Frank B. Wilderson III

 “Trenchant , funny, and unsparing.” –Literary Hub

-Frank B. Wilderson, III is an award-winning writer, poet, scholar, activist and emerging filmmaker.
+Frank B. Wilderson, III is an award-winning writer, poet, scholar, and activist.
 He is a founding father and instrumental voice in the advancement of Afropessimism, a lens for analysis that takes anti-blackness as the structural antagonist on which our world has been built, continues to turn on, and will eventually be destroyed by.
 He is the author of Afropessimism (Liveright Press, 2020), an unparalleled account of Blackness combining trenchant philosophy with lyrical memoir, which was long listed for the National Book Award; Red, White, & Black: Cinema and the Structure of U.S. Antagonisms (Duke University Press, 2010); Incognegro: A Memoir of Exile and Apartheid (Duke University Press, 2015), winner of the American Book Award and The Zora Neale Hurston/Richard Wright Legacy Award.

 About Afropessimism, Kirkus Reviews observed, “A compelling, profoundly unsettling blend of memoir and manifesto that proposes that—by design—matters will never improve for African Americans.
 Blending affecting memoir that touches on such matters as mental illness, alienation, exile, and a transcendent maternal love with brittle condemnation of a condition of unfreedom and relentless othering, the author delivers a difficult but necessary argument.
 Perhaps the greatest value of the book is in its posing of questions that may seem rhetorical but in fact probe at interethnic conflicts that are hundreds, even thousands of years old.
 An essential contribution to any discussion of race and likely to be a standard text in cultural studies for years to come.”
 Claudia Rankine noted, “There are crucial books that you don’t agree with, but one still comes to understand the importance of the thought experiment.
 Afropessimism is one of those books.”